Murph45/About-Me/README.md

 # About-Me
   I was born in Kingston,Jamaica in 1997.
 I spent most of my younger years in a small home with my mom who worked as a nurse at the hospital.
+I didn’t only live with my mom but my aunt and my two cousins as well as my grandmother.
+My father at the time already lived in America with my older brother, however , it got the the point where he wanted my mom and I to live with him.
+So at the age of 7 I took my first plane ride to the United States of America where my new life would begin.